hulyak/personal_budget_report/README.md

 11. ### Print the Length of myBudgetList

-    Call print() to print out the string 'The count of all expenses: ' concatenated with the length of myBudgList inside the print() call.
+    Call print() to print out the string 'The count of all expenses: ' concatenated with the length of myBudgeList inside the print() call.
 Hint: Call the len() function with myBudgetList as an argument, then wrap that in a call to str() to convert to a string.

 12. ### Tell Python to run the main function

     After the main function, create an `if` statement that checks if `__name__` is equal to `"__main__"`.
 If so, call `main()`.

     Now we can test that append() and len() are working for our BudgetList.
-Run `python BudgetList.py` and the output should be `"The count of all expenses: 37"`.
+Run `python -m budget.BudgetList` and the output should be`"The count of all expenses: 37"`.

-# Module 3
+## Module 3

-## Finish Making BudgetList an Iterable
+### Finish Making BudgetList an Iterable

 ### Verify module:

-    To run tests run: pytest -k "module3" -s
+    To run tests run: `pytest -k "module3" -s`
-    To run the file: python -m budget.BudgetList
+    To run the file: `python -m budget.BudgetList`

 1. ### Create **iter**()